webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ## Foreword

 This project is developed and maintained by Darren Kelly (a.k.a.
-"Dr Darren") of [Webel IT Australia](https://www.webel.com.au) and [GreenSoft Australia Pty Ltd](http://www.greensoftaustralia.com) for our own purposes for quickly developing one-off JavaServer Faces (JSF) test web apps that use the [PrimeFaces](https://www.primefaces.org) toolkit for JSF.
+"Dr Darren") of [Webel IT Australia](https://www.webel.com.au) and [GreenSoft Australia Pty Ltd](http://www.greensoftaustralia.com) for our own purposes for quickly developing one-off JavaServer Faces (JSF) test web apps that use the [PrimeFaces](https://www.primefaces.org) UI framework/toolkit for JSF, for submission to the PrimeFaces support team, the PrimeFaces community forum, and public forums such as Stackoverflow.

-*It is offered to the JSF community (without any warranty or guarantee of fitness for any purpose) in the hope that it may also be of use to others, especially for submitting mini test web apps to the PrimeFaces support team and/or to the Stackoverflow forums as **adapted** projects.*
+*It is offered to the JSF community (without any warranty or guarantee of fitness for any purpose) in the hope that it may also be of use to others for developing your own **adapted** mini test web app projects.*

 **This project does not offer GitHub collaboration invitations or accept pull requests from forks !**

-You are however welcome to make feature suggestions or report issues via the GitHub [issues reporting](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/issues) mechanism.
+You are however welcome to provide feedback and make suggestions about the use of JSF and PrimeFaces in the template project test examples via the GitHub [issues reporting](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/issues) mechanism.
 If it does not run for you, install [NetBeans IDE](https://netbeans.org/)  fresh, follow this README, then it will :+1:.

 **This project is NOT commercially supported, and response to any issue reports may be sporadic.**

-*It is designed to save Webel IT Australia and Dr Darren time :hourglass:preparing frequent test web apps; if it doesn't save **you** time, don't **you** use it (or at least take the time to read this entire README through once properly) :innocent:.*

 ### Disclaimer

-This project is not officially endorsed by [PrimeTek Informatics](http://primetek.com.tr/), developers of the [PrimeFaces](https://www.primefaces.org) JSF toolkit; It is up to the PrimeFaces support team to determine whether any **adaptations** of this project you make and submit to them meet their requirements for issue test case submissions.
+This project is not officially endorsed by [PrimeTek Informatics](http://primetek.com.tr/), developers of the [PrimeFaces](https://www.primefaces.org) JSF toolkit; It is up to the PrimeFaces support team or community forum volunteers 💤 to determine whether any **adaptations** of this project you make and submit to them meet their requirements for issue test case submissions.

-​Similarly, if you make test cases available to, for example, the public Stackoverflow forums it is up to the developers volunteering :sleeping: to help you to determine whether any **adaptations** of this project you make and submit for them to test meet their requirements for [Minimal, Complete, and Verifiable](http://stackoverflow.com/help/mcve) examples.
+Similarly, if you make test cases available to, for example, the public Stackoverflow forums it is up to the developers volunteering 💤 to help you to determine whether any **adaptations** of this project you make and submit for them to test meet their requirements for [Minimal, Complete, and Verifiable](http://stackoverflow.com/help/mcve) examples.

 ### Disclaimer: PrimeFaces tests vs core JavaServer Faces (JSF) tests

-You may choose to submit a **copied then adapted** test using this template to the core [JavaServer Faces  JIRA issue tracking system](https://java.net/jira/browse/JAVASERVERFACES/), it is up to [Oracle and the Java Community](http://www.oracle.com/technetwork/java/community/index.html) to decide whether they'll accept a test that includes PrimeFaces content.
+You may choose to submit a **copied then adapted** test using this template to the core [JavaServer Faces  JIRA issue tracking system](https://java.net/jira/browse/JAVASERVERFACES/), it is up to [Oracle and the Java Community](http://www.oracle.com/technetwork/java/community/index.html) members to decide whether they'll accept a test that includes PrimeFaces content.